 Community Partnership Team

-Some outreach activities (such as Rummage Sales and Guatemala) are coordinated by dedicated groups separate from the Community Partnerships Team.
+Some outreach activities (such as Rummage Sales and the Guatemala Partnership) are coordinated by dedicated groups separate from the Community Partnerships Team.
 Other outreach activities are coordinated by members of the Team.
-We are always looking for opportunities where St. Peter’s can make a difference.

 Episcopal Community Services (ECS)

 Episcopal Community Services empowers individuals and families to

 determine and follow their own paths.
 It’s the best way to transform